swiftyfinch/Rugby/README.md

 # How to install 📦

-This version of Rugby hasn't opened source yet.
-I'm going to open it this summer.\
-There are still [a lot of preparation steps](README.md#-roadmap) to do.

-But you can download a binary, read the guide 🦮 [how to install](Docs/how-to-install.md) it.\
+You can download a binary, read the guide 🦮 [how to install](Docs/how-to-install.md) it.\
-If you look for the legacy `Rugby 1.x`, which source is opened, visit [this page](https://github.com/swiftyfinch/Rugby/tree/1.23.0#how-to-install-).
+If you look for the legacy `Rugby 1.x`, visit [this page](https://github.com/swiftyfinch/Rugby/tree/1.23.0#how-to-install-).

 ## How to use 🏈